jonoboderbonobo/surf/README.md

+# ⚠️⚠️ Site under construction ⚠️⚠️
-##  Open Source Mobile Microrobotics Framework for Onboard Actuation 🏄‍♀️
+##  Open Source Mobile Microrobotics Framework 🏄‍♀️

 ### Scope of SuRF 🏄‍♀️
-- Providing Silicon Proven-, Tested-, Open Source-, Reusable **Circuit-Blocks** for microrobotics.
+- Providing low-power, low-area silicon proven-, tested-,open source-, reusable **Circuit-Blocks**.
+- Providing **Fast Development Tool (FDT)** for estimating forces, materials, actuation, locomotion and powering.
-- Up-to-date classification and visualizing of cutting edge advancements
+- Up-to-date classification and visualizing of cutting edge advancements.s
-- TBD
-- TBD
-- TBD
+- Providing interoperability between software

 ### Goal of SuRF 🏄‍♀️
 The goal of SuRF 🏄‍♀️ is to accelerate advances in the field of untethered mobile microrobotics.
 Or in economics terms: **Drive Innovation**.
 To achieve this goal multiple problems have been identified: